 5. How you’d spend the lottery money.

-Forget about fighting about actual money, try having a conversation about how you’d spend the 50 million lottery jackpot.
+Forget about having an argument about actual money, try having a conversation about how you’d spend the 50 million lottery jackpot.
 Or don’t, if you like keeping marital harmony.

 6. The thermostat.